TheIronDev/jenova/README.md

 3. **next** - Given a board array, calculate the next "step", and return it in a callback function
 4. **draw** - Given a Dom node, and some config, render a game of life board animation.

-All three functions make use of an matrix consisting of 0s and 1s.
+All three functions make use of an matrix.
+The default behavior expects 1s and 0s, but you can change how the config updates.

 **Example Board**: